oliversavio/oliversavio.github.io/_posts/2021-01-24-learning-gradient-descent-with-code.md

 {% endhighlight %}

 Think of this as, our model needs to predict the value `y` given an input feature `x`.
-In order to do this we need to find the best values for `m` and `c`.
+In order to do this we need to find the best values for `m` and `c` to fit the given sample values of `x` and `y`.

 This is where the gradient descent algorithm comes in, we'll use it to find the best possible values for `m` and `c`.